-Last year the EU proposed changes to its Common Agriculture Program that would include numerous modifications to its GI policies.
+In 2018 the EU proposed changes to its Common Agriculture Program that would include numerous modifications to its GI policies.
+This month saw the close of a further public comment period on its GI policies.
 If these proposed regulations are implemented as written it would lead to further disruption in the EU as the proposed CAP Reform would:

-- Loosen evidentiary requirements regarding the historic origination of the product; - Expand member states' authority in deciding if a GI application is eligible for protection and in amending GI specifications, thereby magnifying the likelihood of commerce challenges across the EU's common market as well as with trading partners; - Shorten the opposition deadline to respond to GI applications; - Expand the scope of protection for GIs; and - Continue the absence of a list of names that the EU considers to be generic and of objective criteria to determine what constitutes a generic name.
+Loosen evidentiary requirements regarding the historic origination of the product;

+- Expand member states' authority in deciding if a GI application is eligible for protection and in amending GI specifications, thereby magnifying the likelihood of commerce challenges across the EU's common market as well as with trading partners; - Shorten the opposition deadline to respond to GI applications; - Expand the scope of protection for GIs; and - Continue the absence of a list of names that the EU considers to be generic and of objective criteria to determine what constitutes a generic name.